 Kerala cuisine, also known as Keralite cuisine, is the cuisine of the state of Kerala, located in the southwestern region of India.
 Kerala cuisine is known for its rich and diverse flavors, which are heavily influenced by the state’s geography, climate, and cultural diversity.
 Here are some key features of Kerala cuisine.

-Kerala Cuisine reflects the multi regional and cultural aspects of Kerala.
+Kerala Cuisine reflects the multi-regional and cultural aspects of Kerala.
 Keralites also serve banana leaf meals (usually vegetarian) during lunch which can be an interesting and efficient way in which to enjoy your meal.

 Kerala is famous for tea and usually, it is consumed with sugar and milk.
 Some people are fond of taking ‘plain tea’ which means tea only with sugar and without milk.
-Crushed ginger can add more flavour to the tea.
+Crushed ginger can add more flavor to the tea.
 Keralites also like to have coffee.

 Kerala Signature Dishes

 Pazham Pori – Pazham Pori is a sweet dish made with ripe banana dipped in flour mixed with sugar.
-It is usually sold in road side tea-shops.
+It is usually sold in roadside tea-shops.

-Kappa with Meen ( tapioca with fish curry )- It is a common man’s food and the toddy shop favourite dish.
+Kappa with Meen ( tapioca with fish curry )- It is a common man’s food and the toddy shop’s favorite dish.
 This combination brings genuine traditional Kerala taste.